MoMa: Efficient Early-Fusion Pre-training with Mixture of Modality-Aware Experts: Related Work

 \section{Related Work}

 \paragraph{Early-fusion vision-language models.} Early fusion techniques have gained traction in multi-modal learning due to their ability to capture cross-modal interactions from the onset of processing.
 Several notable works have explored this paradigm.
 PerceiverIO \citep{jaegle2021perceiver} introduced a fully attentional read-process-write architecture that operates over a modality-agnostic latent space for processing diverse inputs, including text and images.
 NÜWA \citep{nuwa} presented a 3D-attention transformer capable of both understanding and generating text, image, and video in various combinations.
 CM3 \citep{CM3} adopted a causally masked transformer to learn from mixed-modal documents on the Internet, showcasing the scalability of this paradigm to large-scale pretraining.
-We adopt Chameleon as the base transformer architecture and demonstrate that modality-aware sparsity can effectively improve its scaling performance further. \paragraph{Multi-modal representation learning.} BEIT-3 \citep{imageasaforeignlanguage} introduced a general-purpose multimodal foundation model that achieves state-of-the-art performance on both vision and vision-language tasks.
-It employs a Multiway Transformer architecture with modality-specific expert modules and uses a unified masked data modeling objective for pretraining on images, texts, and image-text pairs. \paragraph{Sparse multi-modal language models.} Recent advancements in sparse modeling techniques have shown promising results in scaling language models efficiently.
-VL-MoE \citep{shen2023vlmoe} proposed a vision-language model that uses a sparse mixture-of-experts (MoE) to scale efficiently.
-It applies sparse MoE to the vision and language feed-forward networks in a unified framework, using masked data modeling objectives for pretraining.
-VL-MoE achieves strong performance on vision-language tasks while using fewer parameters per token than dense models, providing additional evidence for MoE training for multi-modal settings.
+We adopt Chameleon as the base transformer architecture and demonstrate that modality-aware sparsity can effectively improve its scaling performance further.

+\paragraph{Multi-modal representation learning.} BEIT-3 \citep{imageasaforeignlanguage} introduced a general-purpose multimodal foundation model that achieves state-of-the-art performance on both vision and vision-language tasks.
+It employs a Multiway Transformer architecture with modality-specific expert modules and uses a unified masked data modeling objective for pretraining on images, texts, and image-text pairs.

+\paragraph{Sparse neural networks.} Sparse neural networks have emerged as a promising approach to improve the efficiency and scalability of deep learning models.
+One notable architecture is the Mixture-of-Experts (MoE) model, which dynamically selects a subset of experts to process each input, reducing computational costs and promoting specialization~\citep{ShazeerMoE,gshard,switchtransformer}.
+These advances in sparse neural networks have paved the way for the development of increasingly large and powerful models, enabling state-of-the-art results in various domains, including natural language processing~\citep{mixtral} and computer vision~\citep{riquelme2021}.
+Recent work have also proposed approaches that trains mixture-of-experts network using dense model as the seed to improve training stability~\citep{sparse_upcyling} and leverage efficiency gains from asynchronous computation~\citep{branch-train-mix}.